What is a Misdemeanor & How LongDoes It Stay On Your Record?

 Suddenly, you’re faced with the anxiety of how long this will follow you.
 In fact, over 40% of people with misdemeanor convictions report difficulty securing jobs or housing due to their record.

-With a decade of experience in criminal law, I’ve seen firsthand how important it is to understand the complexities of misdemeanor charges and the varying lengths they can stay on your criminal record.
+After a decade in criminal law, I know it’s vital to understand the complexities of misdemeanor charges and how long they can stay on your record.
 Although no single answer fits every case, careful legal analysis is the key to determining the best path forward.

 Quick Summary